codio-gcse-2014/teacher-python-3/.guides/sections.md

 ## Task 2

-Zipping lists creates nested lists where each row is made up of first list's first item as column 0, and the second list's first item as column 1.
+Zipping lists creates nested lists where each row is made up of the first list's first item as column 0, and the second list's first item as column 1.

 | John | Eric | Monty | | Cleese | Idle | Pyton |